-In 2019/20, our Group launched a ten-year grants programme to help support equality, diversity, and inclusion within our communities and to tackle inequality.
+During 2019/20, our Group launched a ten-year grants programme to help support equality, diversity, and inclusion within our communities and to tackle inequality.
 This work has built on the College's mission to improve social mobility and is in support of the Black Lives Matter movement, following the death of George Floyd.
 With research also revealing that minority ethnic groups face disproportionate challenges from the Covid-19 pandemic, we want to continue to address and help support this issue in a tangible way.
 Therefore, our pioneering grants programme has continued to fund student and staff projects over the past year in a range of EDI areas, tackling issues that are important to them.
-During 2021/22, 4 programmes were sponsored supporting / reaching and engaging SEND, BAME and disadvantaged students across our college and Multi Academy Trust.
-By 2030, we plan to have funded up to 50 community projects.